-This course explores Hispanic culture through intensive study on campus and field experience in a host country or area.
-Topics include an overview linguistic, historical, geographical, sociopolitical, economic, and/or artistic concerns of the area visited.
-Upon completion, students should be able to exhibit first-hand knowledge of issues pertinent to the host area and understanding of demonstrate cultural differences.
+This course explores Hispanic culture through intensive study on campus and field experience in a host country or comparable area within the United States.
+Topics include an overview of linguistic, historical, geographical, sociopolitical, economic, and/or artistic concerns of the area visited.
+Upon completion, students should be able to exhibit first-hand knowledge of issues pertinent to the host area and demonstrate understanding of cultural differences.
 This course has been approved for transfer under the Comprehensive Articulation Agreement and the Independent Comprehensive Articulation Agreement as a pre-major and/or elective course requirement.